Todd Smith (politician): Politics

 Smith ran in the 2011 provincial election as the Progressive Conservative candidate in the riding of Prince Edward—Hastings.
 He defeated Liberal incumbent Leona Dombrowsky by 3,130 votes.
 He was re-elected in the 2014 provincial election defeating Liberal candidate Georgina Thompson by 4,107 votes.
-He was again re-elected in the 2018 provincial election with 48 per cent of the vote, some 8,161 votes ahead of runner up Joanne Belanger of the NDP.
+He was again re-elected in the 2018 provincial election with 48 per cent of the vote, 8,161 votes ahead of runner-up Joanne Belanger of the NDP.

 Service in the Official Opposition

 During his time in opposition, Smith introduced several private member's bills.

 In November 2011, he proposed the Local Municipality Democracy Act which would have restored municipal zoning authority over green energy projects in Ontario.
-The bill was defeated after first reading.
+The bill was defeated after its first reading.
 Once elected in 2018 the Progressive Conservative Government restored municipal rights to oppose renewable energy projects with the Green Energy Repeal Act, 2018, in line with the intent of Smith’s bill.

-In May 2012 he introduced the Electronic Commerce Amendment Act with Liberal MPP Yasir Naqvi.
+In May 2012, he introduced the Electronic Commerce Amendment Act with Liberal MPP Yasir Naqvi.
 It would have allowed for the use of electronic signatures on real estate transactions.
 When the legislature was prorogued on October 15, the bill was removed from the order paper along with all other business.
-It was reintroduced on March 6, 2013, and it passed second reading on March 21 before being adopted by the government as a part of the 2013 budget.
+It was reintroduced on March 6, 2013, and it passed its second reading on March 21 before being adopted by the government as a part of the 2013 budget.

 In February 2014, he introduced the Tamil Heritage Month Act in order to proclaim January as Tamil Heritage Month.
-This bill passed third reading on March 17, 2014 and received Royal Assent on March 25, 2014.
+This bill passed its third reading on March 17, 2014, and received royal assent on March 25, 2014.
 The Tamil Heritage Month Act “recognizes the valuable contributions that Tamil Canadians have made to Ontario’s social, economic political and cultural fabric.”

 In February 2015, he introduced the Raise a Glass to Ontario Act to reduce restrictions on Ontario craft breweries, wineries and distillers by allowing them to sell each others’ products.
 This bill won the support of groups including Ontario Craft Brewers and the Wine Council of Ontario, but ultimately was not passed by the Liberal majority government.

-While serving as an Opposition MPP in the Ontario Legislature, Smith spent time as his party's critic for the small businesses and red tape reduction, the Pan-Am and Parapan-Am Games, citizenship and immigration, the Hydro One Sale, natural resources and forestry, and energy.
+While serving as an Opposition MPP in the Ontario Legislature, Smith spent time as his party's critic for the small businesses and red tape reduction, the Pan American and Parapan American Games, citizenship and immigration, the Hydro One Sale, natural resources and forestry, and energy.

 In 2018, Smith briefly considered running to succeed Patrick Brown as leader of the Ontario Progressive Conservative Party.
 Citing family and financial reasons, he decided not to seek the position.

 Minister of Government and Consumer Services

-As the PCs formed the government during the 42nd Parliament of Ontario in 2018, on June 29, 2018 Premier Doug Ford appointed Smith to cabinet as Minister of Government and Consumer Services while serving concurrently as the Government House Leader.
+The Progressive Conservatives formed government following the 2018 Ontario election and, on June 29, 2018, Premier Doug Ford appointed Smith to cabinet as Minister of Government and Consumer Services while serving concurrently as the Government House Leader.